jeremylecler/traveler-loft-orbital/WORK_SUMMARY.md

 Based on the content entered in an input [type="text"], if there is a match, then the user navigates to the requested continent or country.
 To do this, when submitting the form, the content of the input is passed into a slugify() (/src/plugins/tools.js) function, then a first loop is performed on all the continents.
 If no results are found, then a second loop is performed on the countries.
 This order makes it possible to optimize the search (there are 7 continents vs 250 countries).
 If there is no match, an error message is displayed.

+<h3>Exchange rate:</h3>
+The exchange rates are retrieved using an API.
+To do so I use Axios.
+In real time, the user can transform their money into another currency.

 <h3>Map:</h3>
 The interactive map uses the AmChart library.
 I have already used this library for a project for EDF in partnership with Ipsos.